 Iced coffee drinks are refreshing beverages suitable for any time during the year.

-The recipes here can be used as a base for adding additional flavorings or spirits, and it is easily done by adding modifiers to the coffee or milk and mixing it prior to pouring.
+The recipes here can be used as a base for adding additional flavourings or spirits.
+This is quickly done by adding modifiers to the coffee or milk and mixing it before pouring.

-I use espresso and instant coffee as a faster way of creating coffee drinks on the spot, by utilizing the espresso’s concentrated coffee aroma and for the Frappe, instant coffee is the only option due to the manufacturing process and the foam it helps create.
+I use espresso and instant coffee as faster ways of creating coffee drinks on the spot by utilizing the espresso’s concentrated coffee aroma.
+For the Frappe, instant coffee is the only option due to the manufacturing process and the foam it helps create.

 Another option for people who don’t like espresso or instant coffee is cold-brew coffee.
-This method brings the sweetness and the acidity out of the coffee, but the wait time is around 10-15 hours for the full infusion to take place.
-If you don’t want to wait that long, the other alternative is to use the Japanese style of cold coffee brew – brew it directly over ice, it may become your new favorite way of enjoying cold coffee.
+This method removes the coffee’s sweetness and acidity, but the wait time is around 10-15 hours for the entire infusion.
+If you don’t want to wait that long, the other alternative is to use the Japanese cold coffee brew – brew directly over ice; it may become your new favourite way of enjoying cold coffee.

 Cold Coffee Recipes